 Estradiol and progesterone should be tested in the middle of the luteal phase, when progesterone is at its peak, for the most accurate results.

-I have created a spreadsheet calculator where you can enter your results to have it automatically converted and calculated (I’ve done all the math for you!).
+I have created a spreadsheet where you can enter your results to have it automatically converted and calculated.
+(I’ve done all the math for you!).
 You can download this spreadsheet from Google Sheets – US version here (ng/ml and pg/ml measurements) – International version here (nmol/l and pmol/l measurements).
 Make sure you’re double checking the measurements on your lab results and using the appropriate spreadsheet.
 This is not cut and dry, if you are in the US and have results showing the “International version” measurements that is the spreadsheet you should use, and vice versa.

 I have this calculator set up so that you can track your results over a period of time.
 You can change the date of testing in the green boxes and enter your lab results in the yellow boxes.
-Please contact us if you encounter any problems or need help understanding any part of it.
+Please contact me if you encounter any problems or need help understanding any part of it.

 Common conditions frequently related to, or caused by, Estrogen Dominance: